| Internet-Draft | Mission Security Model | August 2026 |

 that the authority faithfully serves the intent is a derivation

-policy fact (a SHOULD, auditable via policy_version), not
+policy fact (a recommendation, auditable via policy_version), not

-something either hash proves.
+something any of the hashes proves.
 And authority_hash commits the full

 consented set, which a per-Resource-Server token, carrying a